-- 1. ENEVA Contingent Resources are 100% of the volumes estimated to be technically recoverable from the asset in the event that it is developed. - 2.
-The volumes reported here are "unrisked" in the sense that no adjustment has been made for the risk that the assets may not be developed in the form envisaged or may not go ahead at all (i.e., no "Chance of Development" factor has been applied). - 3.
-No economic analysis have been undertaken and the technically recoverable reported above were not subjected to any economic limit test considerations (ELT)
+- 1. Nova Olinda (1) and Nova Olinda (2) are separate gas accumulations penetrated by 1-ENV-25D-AM and 3-ENV-35D-AM wells respectively while Nova Olinda (3) is a separate oil accumulation penetrated by 1-BRSA-1293-AM. - 2.
+ENEVA Contingent Resources are 100% of the volumes estimated to be technically recoverable from the asset in the event that it is developed. - 3.
+The volumes reported here are "unrisked" in the sense that no adjustment has been made for the risk that the assets may not be developed in the form envisaged or may not go ahead at all (i.e., no "Chance of Development" factor has been applied). - 4.
+No economic analysis has been undertaken and the technically recoverable reported above were not subjected to any economic limit test considerations (ELT). - 5.
+Totals may not exactly equal the sum of the individual entries because of rounding.